Conditions in detention facilities

 According to the Reception Regulations,[2] applicants for international protection shall be detained in specialised facilities and they shall be kept separate, insofar as possible, from third country nationals who are not asylum-seekers.
 They shall also have access to open-air spaces.
 Separate accommodation for families shall be put in place in order to guarantee adequate privacy as well as separate accommodation for male and female applicants.

-The detention centres are managed by the Detention Service (DS), a government body which falls under the Ministry for Home Affairs.
+The detention centres are managed by the Detention Service (DS), a public Agency which falls under the Ministry for Home Affairs.
 The DS was set up specifically “to cater for the operation of all closed accommodation centres; provide secure but humane accommodation for detained persons; and maintain a safe and secure environment” within detention centres.[3]
-The DS is made up of personnel seconded from the armed forces and civilians specifically recruited for the purpose.
-DS staff receive some in-service training, however people recruited for the post of DS officer or seconded from the security services are not required to have particular skills or competencies.
+The DS is made up of personnel civilians specifically recruited for the purpose.
+DS staff receive some in-service training, however people recruited for the post of DS officer are not required to have particular skills or competencies.

 According to the Regulations, the “purpose of the detention centres shall be to provide for the secure but humane accommodation of detained persons in a regime allowing as much freedom as possible, consistent with maintaining a safe and secure environment.”[4]
 Accordingly, female detained persons shall be provided with sleeping accommodation separate from male detained persons.[5]